TimberShield V-leg detail — two Douglas Fir timbers meeting at steel base plate

 The V-leg up close.

-TimberShield V-leg detail closeup — two 10×14 Douglas Fir timbers meeting at fabricated steel base plate with anchor bolts
+TimberShield V-leg canopy during construction — crew raising two 10×14 Douglas Fir timbers into V-leg configuration on steel base plate

-TimberShield V-leg residential golf practice cover at golden hour — TS-12 with glass roof in luxury backyard
+TimberShield V-leg residential canopy at golden hour — TS-12 with glass roof in luxury backyard, warm sunset light illuminating Douglas Fir timbers

 Why a V instead of a post?